What information is included in a pathology report?

-The pathology report of surgical specimens is often quite long and complex.
-It’s often divided into a number of subheadings.
+The pathology report is often quite long and complex.
+It’s often divided into several subheadings.

 Identifying information